Windows Server 2019 Failing to install Cumulative Updates

 I built one more VM with SCCM but not joined to Domain, that worked as well. that to me, proves that it is something related to Domain, either one of the Group Policy or a proxy server.

-Finally, One of the Group Policy setting the App Readiness Service to disabled, once I disable the Group Policy with particular setting – all servers took the updates.
+Finally, One of the Group Policy setting the App Readiness Service to disabled, once I disable the Group Policy with the particular setting – all servers took the updates.